TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-02-26-rector-part-2-maturity-of-php-ecocystem-and-founding-fathers.md

 ## Is PHP Ready for AST?

-Few year ago [Nikita Popov](https://nikic.github.io/) started ambitious project [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser).
+A few years ago [Nikita Popov](https://nikic.github.io/) started an ambitious project [nikic/PHP-Parser](https://github.com/nikic/PHP-Parser).
 PHP-Parser parses PHP code to AST.
 If you're new to Abstract Syntax Tree (AST), check [this post that describes 2 big changes in PHP ecosystem](/blog/2017/11/06/wow-to-change-php-code-with-abstract-syntax-tree) thanks to AST.

 ### Both Read & Write?